 If you are driving from Miami, Islamorada is the second major village you will hit, right after Key Largo!

 Islamorada is home to some incredible activities, restaurants, and of course, hotels!
+In fact, Islamorada is my personal favorite place to stay in the Florida Keys thanks to everything it has to offer.

 The BEST Hotels in Islamorada, Florida: Where to Stay and Why